jmreicha/show-run/README.md

 # show-run

-A Kubectl plugin for showing various running configurations
+A Kubectl plugin for showing what's running in your cluster.